hightouch67/steemengine-stream/README.md

 # SteemEngine Stream + Redis

-Stream the SteemEngine Sidechain and store the current block into a Redis server giving you a good base which does not miss blocks.
+Stream the SteemEngine Chain and store the current block into a Redis server giving you a good base which does not miss blocks.

 ## Installation